u11d-com/terraform-aws-medusajs/examples/external-resources/README.md

 - Verify AWS credentials: Ensure your AWS CLI is configured correctly and has the required permissions.
 - Verify VPC and subnet settings: Ensure the provided VPC and subnet IDs are correct and that the subnets have the required configurations.
 - Verify External registry credentials: Ensure that external registry credentials are correct and user has proper permissions to access images.
-- Consult module documentation: For specific issues related to the `u11d-com/terraform-u11d-medusajs` module, refer to its documentation.
+- Consult module documentation: For specific issues related to the `u11d-com/terraform-aws-medusajs` module, refer to its documentation.
 - Seek community support: If you encounter issues you can not solve on your own, consider seeking help from the Terraform community or in the module's repository's issue tracker.
-- :email: [Contact us](mailto:hello@u11d.com) for support or development
+- :email: [Contact us](mailto:hello@u11d.com) for support or development.

 ## Contributing

-Feel free to contribute to this example or the `u11d-com/terraform-u11d-medusajs` module.
+Feel free to contribute to this example or the `u11d-com/terraform-aws-medusajs` module.
 Bug fixes, new features, and documentation improvements are welcome.
 Fork the repository, make your changes, and submit a pull request.

 ## License